The 14 best places to visit in Montana

 Best place for ghost-hunting

-About 40 miles (or 64km) east of Missoula, you’ll find one of Montana’s best-preserved ghost towns.
-At Garnet Ghost Town, you will encounter a mining town that sprang to life during the region’s 1890s gold rush.
-These days, you probably won’t find any gold in these hills, but you will find over 30 structures that have survived Garnet’s boom and bust.
-In addition, you can hike and bike the local trails.
-Hunting and fishing are allowed in the area.
+About 40 miles east of Missoula, you’ll find one of Montana’s best-preserved ghost towns – Garnet.
+It sprang to life during the region’s 1890s gold rush and though there's no longer gold in these hills, you will find over 30 structures that have survived Garnet’s boom and bust.
+You can hike and bike the local trails, and hunting and fishing are allowed in the area.

 While Garnet Ghost Town is open year-round, the area is often only accessible via snowmobiles, snowshoes and cross-country skis during winter.
-If you want to extend your stay in Garnet, the US Bureau of Land Management (BLM) has two rental cabins available December-April.
+If you want to extend your stay, the US Bureau of Land Management (BLM) has two rental cabins available December-April.
 Camping is allowed for up to 14 days on designated public lands outside Garnet.

-Usually, visitors flock to Western Montana to explore the state’s most famous national parks and ski resorts.
-Yet in Eastern Montana, you’ll find some of the state’s most illustrious big skies and wide open spaces.
+Usually, visitors flock to Western Montana to explore the state’s most famous national parks and ski resorts, but Eastern Montana has some incredible landscapes of its own.
 Such is the case at Medicine Rocks State Park, located roughly between Devils Tower National Monument (in Wyoming) and Theodore Roosevelt National Park (in North Dakota).
+It's also an International Dark Sky Sanctuary.

-The park’s namesake medicine rocks refer to the soft sandstone rock formations that rise about 60 to 80ft from the ground.
+The park’s name refers to the soft sandstone rock formations that rise about 60 to 80ft from the ground.
 Many have holes and undulations, and some even have natural tunnels.
-This park has fossils dating as far back as 63 million years, and this land has long been held sacred by many of the region’s Native American tribes, including the Cheyenne and Crow peoples.
-If you’re hoping to extend your stay at Medicine Rocks, the park does have RV and tent campsites available for reservation.
+Medicine Rocks has fossils dating back 63 million years, and this land has long been held sacred by many of the region’s Native American tribes, including the Cheyenne and Crow peoples.
+If you’d like to extend your stay, the park does have RV and tent campsites available for reservation.